DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 Next, we customize the default `gemma4:12b` model.
 Go to the `mdo_agent_work/results` folder and run:

-`python .create_custom_model.py gemma4:12b gemma4-custom:12b --num_ctx 65536 --temperature 0 --presence_penalty 0 --repeat_penalty 1.0`
+`python .create_custom_model.py gemma4:12b gemma4-custom:12b --num_ctx 65536 --temperature 0.8 --top_p 0.8 --top_k 20 --min_p 0 --presence_penalty 0 --repeat_penalty 1.0`

 This creates a custom model named `gemma4-custom:12b`, which is used to run the agents.
-First, we cap the max context length to 64K to save memory.
-The temperature is set to 0 to eliminate sampling randomness, while the presence and repetition penalties are disabled to avoid introducing additional biases against repeated outputs.
-These settings improve the determinism and reproducibility of the agentic workflow.
+These settings cap the max memory usage and improve the determinism and reproducibility of the agentic workflow.

 If you want to use a Gemma model with a different parameter size, change the model name accordingly and always create a corresponding customized model before running the agents.